Egypt: 4 Most Popular Destinations to Visit

 3- Siwa Oasis

 Siwa Oasis has become one of the most popular destinations in Egypt in the late 19th century.
 It lies in the Western part of the Western Desert.
-Its location had made it unraveled for long years, although many people reside there.
+Its location had made it unravel for long years, although many people reside there.
 That isolation has driven those people to develop a culture on their own.
 They even speak a dialect that sounds nothing similar to the Arabic known to the most Arab world.

 Siwa Oasis is miles away from the buzzing cities.
 It has numerous date palms all around that make for beautiful scenery.
 Also, it’s famous for its delicious dates and olives, thanks to its abundant plantations.
-Despite the isolation and long-distance, there are many things to do and learn in Siwa Oasis.
+Despite the isolation and long distance, there are many things to do and learn in Siwa Oasis.

-The Fortress of Shali (dried mud) ruins surround the area, leaving shreds of historical evidence that appear to be shrouded in mystery.
+The Fortress of Shali (dried mud) ruins surrounds the area, leaving shreds of historical evidence that appear to be shrouded in mystery.
 There are remnants of various Greco-Roman temples that used to stand tall, including the Oracle of Amun.
 It dates back to the 7th century.
 After Alexander the Great visited the temple for a Divine consultation, the oasis became a pilgrimage spot.

 The locals are famous for their exemplary skills in crafting fine jewellery.
 You can also roam the local marketplace and take an insight into their eccentric culture.
 Take a dip into the fine-looking pools made of stone, Cleopatra’s Bath.
 Or pump some adrenaline by taking a dune buggy ride or trying out sand-boarding.